-The most straightforward way to connect the iAM1-8 to a web browser, free of possible network conflicts, is to establish a static peer-to-peer connection between the setup computer and the iAM1-8.
+The most straightforward way to connect the iAM-SUM to a web browser, free of possible network conflicts, is to establish a static peer-to-peer connection between the setup computer and the iAM-SUM.
 A 10/100/1000 MHz Ethernet switch may be used in between, but is not required.

 Figure 4-1 shows an example of suitable address settings for the host computer in a Windows control panel.
 For Peer-to-Peer the IP address of windows should be in 169.254.1.x domain.
+The exact IP address is found on the System IP Address line of the System Details screen of the iAM-SUM.